neilellis/easydeploy/README.md

 EASYDEPLOY_PROCESS_NUMBER (misnamed) is the number of instances that should be run on each host.

 DOCKER_ARGS (misnamed) is a set of options that are passed to docker before the name of the instance to run.
 Here you can do your own port mapping like "-p 80:8080" - but don't forget to expose the ports using EASYDEPLOY_EXTERNAL_PORTS

+EASYDEPLOY_PACKAGES is a space seperated list of (apt-get) packages to deploy prior to the running of the install script.

 ### The Dockerfile